Here we are going to list the median weekly rents of most suburbs on the Sunshine Coast Australia between in 2019 based on data from RP Data.

 The suburb is on the train line making fast access into Brisbane for work.

-Whilst this flat is an older property, it is in a quiet complex of 4 properties & is neat, tidy and clean.
+Whilst this flat is an older property, it is in a quiet complex of 4 & is neat, tidy and clean.
 Offering a kitchen with a small dining/study nook area, lounge room and bedroom.
 Bedroom has a built in robe and is north facing, with lots of natural light and warmth.
 You will enjoy a beautiful ocean breeze as Golden Beach is only a short stroll away.
 The bathroom has a full size bath & shower.

 Included in your rent is:

-This is a share accommodation property, only 4 bedrooms and what is on offer is:
+This is a share accommodation property, only 4 bedrooms and what is on offer is: sharing with 3 other house mates, fully furnished, share bathroom etc.

 Most Expensive Places to Rent on The Sunshine Coast